open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkitDocs/DeviceGrid.md

 ## Create Bundle for devicegrid

-At a command prompt navigate to the root of MPS_UI_Toolkit, run the below command.
+At a command prompt navigate to the root of UI_Toolkit, run the below command.
 > **Note:** Remove or rename the existing **device.core.min.js**  in **dist/**
 ```
 npm run build